caltechlibrary/caltechlibrary.github.io/README.md

-# Digital Library Development Sandbox
+# Welcome to the Digital Library Development Sandbox

 This sandbox contains experimental projects.
 It reflects some of the work of the digital library development groups' developers and staff.
 The majority of these projects are hosted at [GitHub](https://github.com/caltechlibrary") and available under [Open Source](https://en.wikipedia.org/wiki/Open_source) licenses.